Do Undocumented Immigrants Pay Taxes?

 Total Tax Contributions by Undocumented Persons

-When you add it all up, undocumented immigrants reportedly pay billions of dollars in federal and state taxes every year.
-In 2021, for example, the total was estimated at $30.8 billion.
-And because of the use of ITIN and false SSNs, many won't, unlike lawful U.S. citizens or residents, see any of it back in the form of Social Security retirement, disability, or medical benefits.
+When you add it all up, undocumented immigrants reportedly pay billions of dollars in federal, state, and local taxes every year.
+In 2022, for example, the total was estimated at $96.7 billion.
+(More recent figures seem not to have been generated yet.)
+And because of the use of ITIN and false SSNs, many undocumented people won't see any of the money they've paid in taxes come back to them as Social Security retirement, disability, or medical benefits (unlike the significant benefits available to lawful U.S. citizens or residents).

 NEED IMMIGRATION HELP ?